lauradupac/BMW_Pricing/README.md

-# BMW_Pricing
+# BMW Pricing Analysis
 BMW price prediction using a neural network with a set of input variables

-# BMW Pricing Analysis

 **Overview:**